ShadowStay/Certificates/README.md

 # Certificates
-A repo for storing my certificates
+A repo for storing my certificates, so that you can verify their legitimacy.